 - Agent Names must be unique.
 Include a unique identifier in the Agent script to ensure all Agents will have a unique name.

-When you roll out an On-premise Agent, there is a potential for the auto-discovery of several other Inspectors:
+When you roll out an On-premises Agent, there is a potential for the auto-discovery of several other Inspectors:

-- Upon install, an On-premise Agent will auto-activate an Inspector for the local Windows Server
+- Upon install, an On-premises Agent will auto-activate an Inspector for the local Windows Server

 - After the Windows Inspector runs, it will auto-discover an Active Directory Inspector